 Here’s why each recommendation is important after HIIT:

 - Stretch.
-Dynamic and static strethces dissipate lactic acid build-up to promote faster recovery.
-Post-workout stretching has also been shown to facillitate strength gains by “loosening” the muscles for your next workout.
+Dynamic and static stretches dissipate lactic acid build-up to promote faster recovery.
+Post-workout stretching has also been shown to facilitate strength gains by “loosening” the muscles for your next workout.

 - Hydrate.
 Water is a component of muscle tissue and is essential for optimal muscle performance.
 Drink, drink, drink!

 - Rest.
 Avoid strenuous activity after HIIT.
-This will give your muscles the optimium environment for recovery.
+This will give your muscles the optimum environment for recovery.

 - Cold shower.
 I found this can help reduce muscle soreness.
 But it’s not for everyone!